-The ABA is committed to improving customer outcomes in retail banking
+The ABA is committed to improving customer outcomes for all customers.

-The Consumer Outcomes Group (COG) is the ABA’s forum for consumer groups to raise and discuss existing and emerging issues.
+The Consumer Outcomes Group (COG) is the ABA’s forum for banks and consumer groups to work collaboratively on existing and emerging issues.

-The Consumer Federation of Australia nominates the seven consumer organisations to work with the ABA on COG.
+The Consumer Federation of Australia nominates the seven consumer representatives who sit on the COG.

-The ABA also seeks feedback on other work to improve vulnerable customer outcomes from COG consumer representatives and other specialist consumer organisations.
+The ABA is also engaged with other work to improve customer outcomes, particularly for customers experiencing vulnerability, and will seek feedback on this work from COG consumer representatives and other specialist consumer advocates.

 Examples of things the ABA has worked on with consumer groups include: